Harry von Kersburg

 Harry Edwin von Kersburg (October 14, 1884 – July 23, 1951) was an American college football player, coach, and official who was an All-American guard for the Harvard Crimson.
 During his athletic career, he went by the name Harry Kersburg.

 Football

-von Kersburg was born on October 14, 1884 in Medina, New York to James Nelson and Rosemond (von Zalinski) Von Kersburg.
+von Kersburg was born on October 14, 1884, in Medina, New York to James Nelson and Rosemond (von Zalinski) Von Kersburg.
 After graduating from Medina High School, von Kersburg enrolled at Lehigh University with the intention of eventually transferring to Harvard College.
 He played for Lehigh in 1903 and at Harvard from 1904 to 1906.
 In 1906, he injured his leg in the penultimate game against Dartmouth, but recovered enough to play in the season finale against Yale.
 The injury would require surgery the following February.

 Track and field

 While at Harvard, von Kersburg was introduced to the hammer throw.
-He finished in second place at the 1906 USA Outdoor Track and Field Championships championships at Travers Island.
+He finished in second place at the 1906 USA Outdoor Track and Field Championships at Travers Island.
 In 1908, he won 16-pound hammer throw at the same competition.